 Franklin Tennessee Information

-The historic downtown in Franklin Tennessee has often been described as having that downtown feel that Disney based its community just out side Orlando called Celebration.
+The historic downtown in Franklin, TN has often been described as having that downtown feel that Disney used as the basis for its Celebration community just outside of Orlando.

 You can take a guided walking tour with local historians dressed in period costumes of the 1800's and early 1900's.
 You'll be able to hear all about the events of the past that even includes a moonshine distribution operation (now an ice cream store!)
 There is also the Franklin Jazz Festival which adds a new musical flavor to downtown and adds the rich list of cultural and arts activities that take place here throughout the year.

-However, Franklin has managed to balance the old with new by developing a huge retail and business sector close to I65 and just south of Brentwood..
-This shoppers paradise is known as Cool Springs is also home to the latest corporate relocation from California of Nissan that's to the forward thinking City Management and perceptive vision of the powers that be at Nissan.
+However, Franklin has managed to balance the old with the new by developing a huge retail and business sector close to I65 and just south of Brentwood.
+This shopper's paradise is known as Cool Springs and is also home to the latest corporate relocation from California of Nissan thanks to the forward thinking of city management and perceptive vision of the powers that be at Nissan.

 Franklin Tennessee, located in Williamson County, has also developed a reputation of having an excellent public school system.
 This has further enhanced the resale values of property in Franklin due to the excellent demand for new and existing homes.

 Leipers Fork is a small community under the general umbrella of Franklin but again has its own unique identity.
 The small town center is really a collection of about 15 historic buildings that again managed to escape the renovation and bulldozer craze of the 70's.
 Places like Puckett's general store have retained their original feel and character and have now become a destination for those looking to find the feel of the Waltons type community from the 30's and 40's in America.